cacophony-wj/LeS/README.md

 20. Starting at the bottom and moving up, check the entries from "ZAZGSBDoggieBelt" to "Shibari."
 21. Press _Build_.
 17. A prompt will appear asking where to put your custom-fitted breast ropes.
 Make sure they go to **_LeS Directory_/mods/BodySlide Output**.
+18. **Do not put your ropes anywhere but _BodySlide Output_.
+Do not put them inside a _meshes_ folder inside of _BodySlide Output_.
+They should go only in _BodySlide Output_.**
 18. The ropes should build so fast you'll hardly notice.
 49. If at any point you received a message that an outfit failed to build, write down the outfit that failed, select it from the dropdown, and click the big _Build_ button in the bottom-center.
 Repeat for any other failed outfits until you get no errors.
 50. You should now be ready to launch Skyrim with the _SKSE_ option under the _Executables_ dropdown.
-Make certain to switch back to _Light But Sexy_ if that is the list you wish to play. **If you do not wish to use BodyGen, you will have to disable it again for _Light But Sexy_.**
+Make certain to switch back to _Light But Sexy_ if that is the list you wish to play.

 ##  A Note on SexLab for the Uninitiated